Witchboard: Contemporary

 Writing for the Great Falls Tribune, Eleanor Ringel noted that the film begins as a "fairly efficient horror movie ... but after a careful, unnecessarily complicated buildup, the film falls apart."
 The Miami News's Deborah Wilker echoed a similar sentiment, noting that, "midway through this nonsense, you give up hoping that Witchboard will emerge as one of those so-bad-it's-good horror flicks.
 At first the potential seems to be there, but as it unfolds, Witchboard becomes just plain dopey."
 Malcolm Johnson of the Hartford Courant similarly criticized the film, writing that it "plumbs new depths of tedium and incompetence ... unfortunately, none of this is quite flamboyant enough to rise to the heights of camp."

 Alternately, Candice Russell of the Sun-Sentinel favorably compared the film to Poltergeist (1982) and Rosemary's Baby (1968), praising it as an "intense, atmospheric chiller [that] breeds suspicion of things unseen and misunderstood...
 The payoff for the mayhem isn't much, but the events leading up to it more than suffice.
 Witchboard scares, as intended."
 Rick Bentley of The Town Talk also gave the film a favorable review, referring to it as "a cut above average" and "not afraid to make fun of itself."
 Michael Wilmington's review of the film for the Los Angeles Times noted that it "is smarter, and better acted, than much of its bloody competition," but "not crazy or original enough to stand too far above them."
+Ted Mahar of The Oregonian similarly praised the film for its restraint in depicting gore, adding that its characters' "relationships and backgrounds are important, and a certain intelligence and wit pops up now and then."